caltechlibrary/dataset-instruction/00-intro-json-apis.md

 ## Introduction

-JSON (JavaScript Object Notation) is a ubiqutious data format among web data services.
+JSON (JavaScript Object Notation) is a ubiquitous data format among web data services.
 Although JavaScript is in the name, most programming languages can read and write JSON files.
 The format uses human-readable text, so it's easy to see the data.
 Objects in JSON are based on keys and values, surrounded by